Parrot

 Cage Accessories

 There should be enough toys for the bird to play with, of both durable and perishable material.
 Arranging for swings and perches within the cage is also recommended, preferably of a material that prevents the birds’ nails from growing too long.
-Let your pet out of its cage for at least one hour every day (once it’s properly trained).
+Let your pet out of its cage for at least one hour daily (once properly trained).

-Depending on the species you get for yourself, you may have got a very loving and friendly parrot that does not make too much noise or one that is tender and affectionate most of the times, but tends to bite and scream, especially during dawn and dusk.
-Smaller parrots like the budgies, cockatiels, parakeets, conures tend to be incredibly loving, while the larger macaws, cockatoos, and amazons may get cranky at times, but this can be quickly sorted by giving them the attention they crave.
+Depending on the species you get for yourself, you may have a very loving and friendly parrot that does not make too much noise or is tender and affectionate most of the time but tends to bite and scream, especially during dawn and dusk.
+Smaller parrots like budgies, cockatiels, parakeets, and conures tend to be incredibly loving.
+At the same time, the larger macaws, cockatoos, and amazons may get cranky sometimes, but this can be quickly sorted by giving them the attention they crave.

-One way of avoiding getting bitten by a parrot is to understand its body language and taking a cue.
-They usually look at the thing they are about to bite, open its mouth, followed by larger birds spreading their legs to get a firm grip on their perch and smaller birds charging at their quarry.
+One way of avoiding getting bitten by a parrot is to understand its body language and take a cue.
+They usually look at the thing they are about to bite and open its mouth, followed by larger birds spreading their legs to get a firm grip on their perch and smaller birds charging at their quarry.
 Notice the first two signs and keep yourself from getting bitten.

-- The food and water dishes within the cage will need to be replaced every day, and fresh ones have to be put in their place.
+- The food and water dishes within the cage will need to be replaced daily, and fresh ones must be put in their place.

 - Most parrots love to bathe, so provide them with a birdbath where they can help themselves, or you can use a mist spray to sprinkle them with water.
-The third option would be to take them to the shower with you, and you can have a bath with your birds.
+The third option would be to take them to the shower with you, and you can bathe with your birds.
 The latter option can be used only for trained parrots that trust you.

 - Disinfect the cage after regular time gaps, ideally 6 months to a year.

-- The frequently clip the wings and nails to dissuade biting and discouraging flight.
-Although too much wing clipping for larger birds can result in injury, so just clip enough so they can glide all the way to the ground.
+- Frequently clip the wings and nails to dissuade biting and discourage flight.
+Although too much wing clipping for larger birds can result in injury, just clip enough so they can glide to the ground.

 - Help them through their molting season (which is stressful for most species) by removing the tough shafts of the new feathers to facilitate their growth.
 These shafts can make life rather painful for parrots.

-- Make sure they get 10 to 12 hours of sleep every day; you can help by reducing the activity level around their cage at a certain time at night, also dimming the lights if possible.
+- Ensure they get 10 to 12 hours of sleep every day; you can help by reducing the activity level around their cage at a certain time at night and dimming the lights if possible.

-You will need to wash the cage with plain water, following by spraying or soaking in a quality disinfectant.
+You must wash the cage with plain water, followed by spraying or soaking in a quality disinfectant.
 Repeat this process for the toys and perches within the cage as well.
 Dry everything thoroughly before letting your bird in its cage.

 How to clip a parrot’s wings